yebenbenben/blog/content/hiking/utah_hole_in_the_rock.md

 ---
-title: "科罗拉多高原 - Hole In The Rock"
+title: "Colorado Plateau - Hole In The Rock"
 date: 2019-06-12T02:34:48-04:00
 slug: utah_hole_in_the_rock
 categories: ["Trip Report"]